bwjctan1999/bwjctan1999/README.md

 > ❖ **REACT.js**   ❖ **JavaScript**   ❖ **REST api**

 Turnkey is a web application developed during an internship at Fligno Software Philippines, Inc. It is a hosting service for apartments, condominiums, co-ops etc. that are both for sale and for rent.
+In this project I was the lead designer and lone frontend developer.
 This is the repository for the frontend side of the application.

 ![Screenshot_1](https://user-images.githubusercontent.com/55311935/203859944-99b7d7f2-bdb0-467b-99dc-50ffc2c343c9.png)